dready92/10er10/README.md

 Install servers
 ---------------

-* CouchDB : install CouchDB from source ( http://couchdb.apache.org ), via your package manager, or by downloading the CouchBase Server ( http://www.couchbase.com/ ).
+* CouchDB : the safe way is to install CouchDB by downloading the CouchBase Server ( http://www.couchbase.com/ ).
+You can also try from source ( http://couchdb.apache.org ), or via your package manager.

 Minimum required version : 1.0.1

 * Node.js : install node.js ( http://nodejs.org ) from source or with your package manager.

-Minimum required version : 0.4
+Minimum required version : 0.4.2

 Don't forget to add the node binary folder to the path of the Unix user which will run 10er10.

+Debian squeeze users, using the nodejs deb package : you should create a symlink from /usr/lib/nodejs to /usr/lib/node for connect to work.

 * NPM : install the Node package manager ( http://npmjs.org ).
 Hint : **curl http://npmjs.org/install.sh | sh**